 You don’t need to change the way you look, live, eat, or work to be valid.
 Try reflecting on self-love and appreciate your wonderful self.

-If the start of a new year (and decade!) has you feeling motivated, though, here are some tips to guide you in setting your resolution:
+If the start of a new year has you feeling motivated, though, here are some tips to guide you in setting your resolution:

 Reflect on your New Year’s resolution: What’s at the root of your desire to change?
 It’s important to distinguish whether it’s based on self-love or shame.
 If it’s the latter, there might be more to uncover.

-Set realistic goals: Try to keep your goals S.M.A.R.T. (specific, measurable, achievable, relevant, and time bound).
-If, for instance, you want to become more physically active in 2020, start by taking small steps in that direction.
+Set realistic goals: Try to keep your goals S.M.A.R.T. (specific, measurable, achievable, relevant, and time bound).1 If, for instance, you want to become more physically active in 2023, start by taking small steps in that direction.
 Though everyone is different, it’s more realistic to set a goal of going for a walk every day, than reinventing yourself as a gym rat.

 Be kind to yourself: It’s easy to feel discouraged when you hit bumps in the road, but don’t be too hard on yourself.
-If you slip on your resolution, it doesn’t mean you have to give up.
+If you slip on your resolution, it doesn’t mean you’ve failed or have to give up.
 Remember to be kind to yourself and start up again if you can.